-Join Justin Seeley for an in-depth discussion in this video Adding basic information, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Adding basic information, part of Learning LinkedIn (2015).

 - The basic information of your LinkedIn profile is often times the most important piece of information that you enter because this is the first thing that a lotta people see when they search for you or when they find you on LinkedIn.
 In this movie, I'll be walking you through adding the basic information to your profile.
 In order to get started, simply click on the Profile link at the very top of your screen and then click Edit Profile, which should take you to a screen that looks something similar to this.
 At the top, you may see something like this big blue box that is indicating that you need to walk through these prompts.
 We're gonna be walking through every facet of the LinkedIn profile on our own, so we really don't need to see this.

 I'll click the x at the top.
 Once I do that, it's going to then allow me to start making changes to my profile.
 Let's start up here at the top.
 When I hover over any piece of my profile, you'll notice that it highlights with this little blue pencil out to the right-hand side.
 That indicates that this is an area that you are allowed to edit.
 If I wanna make a change to any of this, all I have to do is click on that pencil icon and then I'm allowed to change using this interface here.
 For instance, if I needed to change my name, I could simply change my first name or my last name by entering in that information and then clicking Save.